wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/file-processing.md

 This example uses a CSV smooks library.

 1. You can find the CSV smooks library
+    `          milyn-smooks-csv-1.2.4.jar         ` and the
-    `          milyn-smooks-csv-1.2.4.jar         ` in the attached
+    `          groovy-all-1.1-rc-1.jar             ` in the attached
     `          sample.zip         ` archive.
 You can find the file in the `          <SAMPLE_HOME>/lib         ` directory.
 2. Copy the library to the
-    `           <WSO2ESB_HOME>/repository/components/lib          `
+    `           <MI_HOME>/lib          `
     directory.

     !!!
 Note
-        These configuration changes make system-wide changes to the ESB and the ESB has to be restarted for these changes to take effect.
+        These configuration changes make system-wide changes to the MI and the MI has to be restarted for these changes to take effect.

 3. Configure a local entry as follows.
 For information on how to add a local entry, see [this